 Step 4 On the trail

-Walk to your campsite as if you were doing your normal day hike.
+- Walk to your campsite as if you were doing your normal day hike.
 Remember it’s not a race.
 Arrive well before dark so that your camp set up is easy.
-Trying to set up gear that you may not be overly familiar with in the dark is not easy
+Trying to set up gear that you may not be overly familiar with in the dark adds an additional layer of complexity.

 I always filter water on my trips.
 This is a personal choice but having had Giardia once I don’t want it again.
 This image shows a Sawyer Mini being used to filter the water.
 Probably the easiest filtration system is a filter bottle brought from the outdoor stores

 Allow time on your first overnight hike to arrive while its still light so that you can choose a good tent site, set up your tent including your sleep system and get you meals area set up.
 Once you build experience doing these tasks in the dark doesn’t seem as daunting